Skip to main content

 2. Institutional and Community Action

-Universities, NGOs, and schools can engage young people and raise awareness.
+Universities, NGOs, and schools play a big part too.
+They can get young people involved and actually spark some real awareness.

 3. Personal Initiative — Since Every Individual Matters

-Advocate: Speak up for clean air, safe water, and land in your neighborhood, at work, and on social media.
+Speak up.
+Push for clean air, safe water, and healthy land—at home, at work, and online.

 The Future of India: What Could Success Look Like?